Q: Is this a rhythm game?

 Q: This could be cool on mobile, will you release it on those devices?

 A: The plan is to bring MODSORK to PC and the Nintendo Switch first.
 Later on, I’d like to get it on any platforms that support a game controller.
 Touchscreen devices are not a priority because it would require big changes to the gameplay for the game to work.
 But it’s certainly an interesting thought for the future…

 Q: What game engine does MODSORK use?

-A: The game is being made in Unity 2017 (and some plugins).
+A: I’ve recently updated the game engine to Unity 2018.
+Miraculously, almost nothing broke in the process.
+I also use some plugins, for instance to facilitate controller handling.
 Originally I wanted to use a pure 2d engine, but the audio capabilities were limited there.

 Q: What are the inspirations for MODSORK?